-Essentials of Hispanic Marketing: Functional Acculturation Basics
+Essentials of Hispanic Acculturation

 The U.S. Hispanic boom has been powered by immigration.
 Driven by the post-1965 immigration wave, there are now 57 million total Hispanics in the U.S., up from just 10 million in 1970.
 With so many foreign born Latinos settling in America and starting families, most U.S. Hispanics have firsthand experience adapting to U.S. culture and the English language.